kubeflow/website/content/docs/components/tftraining.md

   when the job finishes.
 * The **None** policy means that no pods will be deleted when the job completes.

-If your cluster takes advantage of K8s
+If your cluster takes advantage of Kubernetes
 [cluster logging](https://kubernetes.io/docs/concepts/cluster-administration/logging/)
 then your logs may also be shipped to an appropriate data store for further analysis.